Flounce Sleeve Peasant Dress (How to add a flounce sleeve to any pattern)

 One important thing to note – this pattern is a bit different from the old pattern: I’ve taken a few polls over the last year or so to find out if you guys preferred having a full dress pattern (skirt already drawn in) or if you wanted the pattern to stay bodice only (saves printer paper, but you had to draw in the skirt yourself.)

 It surprised me, but every time I asked, the only people who chimed in were the ones who wanted a full pattern.
 So, that is what I made.
-(If you are someone who liked the bodice only, <like me, lol> I will keep the original available and add it as a link on the 1st page of the post under the change log.)
+(If you are someone who liked the bodice only, <like me, lol> I will keep the original available in my private Facebook Sewing group.)

 My little missy is a huge fan of flutter sleeves, so I told her I would add the sleeve to the next dress I sewed for her.